 If the DSL and deputy are not available, staff should speak to the senior member of staff available.
-Advice can be sought from colleagues in One Call (01670 536400)
+Advice can also be sought from colleagues in One Call, the Local Authority's single point of access on 01670 536400.

 The governing body: